dhuiTECH/anhartnextjsclone/replit.md

 This is a Next.js web application for Anhart Affordable Housing, showcasing their mission, portfolio, and partnerships in affordable housing development across British Columbia.

 ## Recent Changes (November 12, 2025)
+- **Vercel Deployment Preparation**
+  - Converted all 116 AVIF images to WebP format for Vercel compatibility
+  - Updated registry.ts to use .webp imports instead of .avif
+  - Removed AVIF files (Vercel doesn't support AVIF in build process)
+  - Created vercel.json with Next.js framework configuration
+  - Added .replit to .gitignore to prevent deployment conflicts
+  - Verified local build succeeds with WebP images (builds in 15.4s)
+  - All images now use WebP format for better Vercel compatibility

+## Earlier Changes (November 12, 2025)
 - **Admin Dashboard Blog Editor Enhancements**
   - Added subtitle/subhead input field to blog post form (optional field for desk/subhead)
   - Installed TipTap CodeBlockLowlight extension with syntax highlighting for HTML, CSS, JavaScript, and TypeScript